caltechlibrary/newt/INSTALL.md

 ## Getting help

 **The Newt Project is an experiment!!**.
 The source code for the project is supplied "as is".
 Newt is most likely broken.
 At a stretch it could be considered a working prototype.
 You should not use it for production systems.
 However if you'd like to ask a question or have something you'd like to contribute please feel free to file a GitHub issue, see <https://github.com/caltechlibrary/newt/issues>.
-Just keep in remains an **experiment** as of February 2024.
+Just keep in mind it remains an **experiment** as of February 2024.